Mi-V-Ecosystem/mi-v-ecosystem.github.io/_docs/12-faq.md

 Q4.
 Are there any tutorials available?

 A4: Yes, there are many tutorials on the Microchip YouTube channel.
 These can be accessed through the Training tab on the Mi-V Ecosystem page or through this [link](https://mi-v-ecosystem.github.io/docs/training/)

+Q5. how do I restore my development kit to a known good state? - Release of Kit design and Yocto

+A5: There is a training video which describes this process available [here](Getting Back to Factory Defaults)

+Q6.
+Do I need to use libero to develop software of PolarFire SoC :

+A6: No, download the reference bitstream and one of the build systems ( Yocto or Buildroot)

+Q7.
+How do I program a PolarFire SoC FPGA?

+A7: If a  FPExpress file is already generated then you can program the PolarFire SoC FPGA with the bitstream through FPExpress.
+Or if you are generating your own FPGA design you can use Libero SoC to download the bitstream to the PolarFire SoC FPGA.
+The [Getting Back to Factory Defaults](https://www.youtube.com/watch?v=dL3u6pYWFvQ&list=PL9B4edd-p2ajvXj0ZflizZI4zgm3Jev_O&index=5) demonstrates how to program the PolarFire SoC FPGA.

+8.

+Q8.1 What is Libero SoC?

+A8.1: Libero SoC is the development environment for Microchip FPGAs.
+It allows design, synthesis and bitstream generation as well as timing and power information.

+Q8.2 What is SoftConsole?

+A8.2: SoftConsole is the development environment for Bare-metal designs for the PolarFire SoC, Mi-V RV32 as well as Arm Cortex M3/1.
+SoftConsole is not intended for development of Linux.

+Q8.3 What is FPExpress?

+A8.3: FPExpress is a programming tool which enables programming of the Microchip FPGA with bitstreams.
+A programming job file is generated in Libero that can be programmed to the FPGA

+Q8.4 What is FlashPro5/6?

+A8.4: FlashPro5/6 are standalone programming devices that are used to download bitstreams to the Microchip FPGA.

+Q8.5 What is Embedded FlashPro6?

+A8.5: Embedded FlashPro6 or eFP6 is the on-board programmer available on the PolarFire SoC Icicle Kit.

+Q9.
+How much do tools for Icicle Kit cost?

+A9: The device which is on the Icicle Kit is supported with the Libero Silver licence.
+This allows users to use Libero SoC and SoftConsole free of charge.

+Q10.
+Do I need an Embedded FP6?

+A10:  Yes, it is a part of the Icicle Kit.
+A FlashPro6 is available for boards without an Embedded FP6.